pmflores2/pmflores2.github.io/_pages/about.md

 I studied at the [National Institute of Physics](http://nip.upd.edu.ph/), [University of the Philippines Diliman](https://upd.edu.ph/) where I obtained my BS (2017), MS (2019), and PhD (2023) degrees under the supervision of [Eric A. Galapon, PhD](http://nip.upd.edu.ph/profiles/eric-a-galapon/).
 My research is on `quantum time of arrival operators` which were used to investigate the quantum violation of the weak equivalence principle, and the tunneling time problem.
 You can download my CV [here]({{ '/assets/pdf/My_CV_v2.pdf' | relative_url }}) for more details.

 The primary purpose of this blog is to hopefully help me `organize my thoughts` while doing research.
-By doing so, I hope to gain a `better understanding` of the very same topics I am writing about, e.g. explainers of some papers and topics that I find interesting so feel free to check out my [blog](/blog/) and write a comment.
+By doing so, I hope to gain a `better understanding` of the very same topics I am writing about, so feel free to check out my [blog](/blog/) and write a comment.

 Aside from physics, my interests include watching `movies` and `anime`, reading `manga`, playing computer `games`, and customizing `gunpla` (gundam plastic models).
+I am also a big fan of DotA 2!

 <!-- I am currently a physics PhD candidate at the [University of the Philippines Diliman](https://upd.edu.ph/) and a member of the [Theoretical Physics Group](https://niptheorygroup.wordpress.com/) under the supervision of [Eric A. Galapon, PhD](http://nip.upd.edu.ph/profiles/eric-a-galapon/).
 I obtained my BS and MS degrees in 2017 and 2019, respectively, doing research on `quantum time of arrival`.
 You can download my CV [here]({{ '/assets/pdf/My_CV_v2.pdf' | relative_url }}).